WickedFlame/MeasureMap/src/MeasureMap/README.md

 # Workflow
 The Workflow of MeasureMap is setup in three stacks or pipelines.
+The stack is made up of an execution chain following the Chain of Responsibility pattern.
+Each item in the pipeline is connected to the next in the chain.
 The items in each stack are processed one after another.
-Handlers have logic that is executed before or after the followin or child handler is processed.
+Handlers have logic that can be executed before or after the next handler in the chain is processed.
 ## SessionStack (ISessionMiddleware)
 The SessionStack is run once per Session
 * ElapsedTimeSessionHandler